DistributedCollective/zero/README.md

 ## Redistributions and Corrected Stakes

-When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated Line of Credit , to all active lines of credit in the system, in proportion to their collateral.
+When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated Line of Credit to all active Lines of Credit in the system, in proportion to their collateral.

-For two lines of credit A and B with collateral `A.coll > B.coll`, Line of Credit  A should earn a bigger share of the liquidated collateral and debt.
+For two Lines of Credit A and B with collateral `A.coll > B.coll`, Line of Credit A should earn a bigger share of the liquidated collateral and debt.

-In Zero it is important that all active lines of credit remain ordered by their ICR.
-We have proven that redistribution of the liquidated debt and collateral proportional to active Line of Credit s’ collateral, preserves the ordering of active lines of credit by ICR, as liquidations occur over time.
+In Zero it is important that all active Lines of Credit remain ordered by their ICR.
+We have proven that redistribution of the liquidated debt and collateral proportional to active Lines of Credit collateral preserves the ordering of active Lines of Credit by ICR as liquidations occur over time.
 Please see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

-However, when it comes to implementation, RSK gas costs make it too expensive to loop over all lines of credit and write new data to storage for each one.
-When a Line of Credit  receives redistribution rewards, the system does not update the Line of Credit 's collateral and debt properties - instead, the Line of Credit ’s rewards remain "pending" until the borrower's next operation.
+However, when it comes to implementation, RSK gas costs make it too expensive to loop over all Lines of Credit and write new data to storage for each one.
+When a Line of Credit receives redistribution rewards, the system does not update the Line of Credit's collateral and debt properties - instead, the Line of Credit’s rewards remain "pending" until the borrower's next operation.

 These “pending rewards” can not be accounted for in future reward calculations in a scalable way.

 However: the ICR of a Line of Credit is always calculated as the ratio of its total collateral to its total debt.
-So, a Line of Credit ’s ICR calculation **does** include all its previous accumulated rewards.
+So, a Line of Credit’s ICR calculation **does** include all its previous accumulated rewards.

 **This causes a problem: redistributions proportional to initial collateral can break Line of Credit ordering.**

-Consider the case where new Line of Credit  is created after all active lines of credit have received a redistribution from a liquidation.
-This “fresh” Line of Credit  has then experienced fewer rewards than the older Line of Credit s, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.
+Consider the case where new Line of Credit is created after all active Lines of Credit have received a redistribution from a liquidation.
+This “fresh” Line of Credit  has then experienced fewer rewards than the older Lines of Credit, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.

-The fresh Line of Credit  would earns rewards based on its **entire** collateral, whereas old lines of credit would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Line of Credit ’s `coll` property.
+The fresh Line of Credit would earn rewards based on its **entire** collateral, whereas old lines of credit would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Line of Credit’s `coll` property.

-This can break the ordering of lines of credit by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).
+This can break the ordering of Lines of Credit by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

 ### Corrected Stake Solution

-We use a corrected stake to account for this discrepancy, and ensure that newer lines of credit earn the same liquidation rewards per unit of total collateral, as do older lines of credit with pending rewards.
+We use a corrected stake to account for this discrepancy, and ensure that newer Lines of Credit earn the same liquidation rewards per unit of total collateral, as do older Lines of Credit with pending rewards.
 Thus the corrected stake ensures the sorted list remains ordered by ICR, as liquidation events occur over time.

 When a Line of Credit is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.

-A Line of Credit ’s stake is given by:
+A Line of Credit’s stake is given by:

 ```
 stake = _coll.mul(totalStakesSnapshot).div(totalCollateralSnapshot)
 ```

 It then earns redistribution rewards based on this corrected stake.
-A newly opened Line of Credit ’s stake will be less than its raw collateral, if the system contains active lines of credit with pending redistribution rewards when it was made.
+A newly opened Line of Credit’s stake will be less than its raw collateral, if the system contains active Lines of Credit with pending redistribution rewards when it was made.

-Whenever a borrower adjusts their Line of Credit ’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.
+Whenever a borrower adjusts their Line of Credit’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.

-To convince yourself this corrected stake preserves ordering of active lines of credit by ICR, please see the [proofs section](https://github.com/liquity/dev/blob/main/papers).
+To convince yourself this corrected stake preserves ordering of active Lines of Credit by ICR, please see the [proofs section](https://github.com/liquity/dev/blob/main/papers).

 ## Math Proofs